PetrAPConsulting/image2md/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Uses Anthropic's API or Mistral AI API for image analysis
+- Uses Anthropic's API or Mistral AI API or Google API for image analysis
-- Inspired by Petr's need for automated structured data extraction from images